lingua-libre/LinguaRecorder/README.md

 * Fully configurable
 * Intelligent cutting to avoid blanks at the start/end of a record
 * Saturation control to cancel/discard bad records
-* Whole bunch of events allowing you to asynchronousely manage your user's actions
+* Whole bunch of events allowing you to asynchronously manage your user's actions
 * Wide possibilities for exporting your records, including:
   * Play in browser
   * Direct download
-  * WAV-encoded Blob (to send to an API for exemple)
+  * WAV-encoded Blob (to send to an API for example)
   * URL object
 * ...